RussellAbraham/lotide/README.md

   - `arr2` (Array): The second array to compare.
 - Returns: None.

+### `countLetters(string)`

+- Description: Counts the occurrences of each letter in a string.
+- Parameters:
+  - `string` (string): The input string to count the letters.
+- Returns: An object with letters as keys and their respective counts as values.

 ### `countOnly(allItems, itemsToCount)`

 - Description: Counts the occurrences of specific items in an array based on a provided criteria.